Product

 You can start by asking these questions:

-- What is your most direct competition doing?
-If everyone is doing freemiums and you believe you need to offer something for a chance at drawing customers, worth considering at least offering a short-term free trial instead of “just” demos.
+• What is your most direct competition doing?
+If everyone is doing freemiums and you believe you need to offer something to give customers a chance to try, worth considering at least offering a short-term free trial instead of “just” demos.

 Final thoughts: How to do freemium right